SAP-samples/teched2025-AD169/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called AD169 - Session Title.

 ## Overview